Breast Augmentation Sydney

 - Infra-mammary: the incision is made in the natural crease under the breast.
 This is, by far, the most popular of all locations because it affords the surgeon the greatest visibility of the implant pocket and any shape or size of breast implant can be inserted.

 - Trans-Axillary: the incision is located in a skin crease within the armpit, so there are no scars on or under the breast to mar the appearance of an otherwise beautiful breast augmentation.
 However, only fillable Saline Breast Implants or Round Smooth/Textured Silicone Breast Implants can be inserted via this route.
-‘Tear Drop’, Polyurethane Foam-Covered Implants and large silicone-filled implants of any type are not suitable for this route.
+‘Tear Drop’, ‘Tear-Drop’ Shape Silicone Implants and large silicone-filled implants of any type are not suitable for this route.

 - Peri-Areolar: the incision is located half way around the areola surrounding the nipple.
 Owing to the small incision size possible in this location, only fillable Saline Breast Implants or small Silicone Breast Implants can be inserted.